iEdgir01/sonarr-radarr-torrent-cleaner/README.md

 ## `config.yml` File Setup

-To configure the system, edit the `config.yml` file with your server information.
+To configure the script, edit the `config.yml` file with your radarr and sonarr url and api key. the config.yml needs to be saved inside ``/path/to/your/media_cleaner/config``.

 ```yaml
 RADARR: